rajyraman/azd-logicapps-dataverse/README.md

 - [Azure Functions Core Tools (4+)](https://docs.microsoft.com/azure/azure-functions/functions-run-local)
 - [Node.js with npm (16.13.1+)](https://nodejs.org/)

+### Demo
+You can watch https://www.youtube.com/watch?v=BjI4OlNKfh4 for the demo.

 ### Checklist
 - [ ] Create new App Registration using `pac admin create-service-principal`
 - [ ] Note down the Application Id and Secret for the App Registration